Cancer Symptoms Doctors Often Overlook

 - Unusual bleeding

 - Nagging cough and hoarseness

 - Lumps and changes in the skin

-While having any of the above symptoms does not mean you have cancer, it is something you should make your doctor aware of and get a second opinion if necessary.
+While having any of the above symptoms does not mean you have cancer, it is something you should make your doctor aware of and get a second opinion

 Contact A South Carolina Medical Malpractice Attorney